Giant Swallowtail

 Get started today!

-By planting a single native oak, a patch of milkweed or growing an entire native plant garden, you’ll be taking the first step to creating an ecosystem in your yard that offers food and shelter to a diversity of bees, caterpillars, butterflies and birds.
-Explore strategies for transforming your garden for native wildlife in the Welcome Garden Guide.
+By planting a single native oak or milkweed patch or growing an entire native plant garden, you’ll be taking the first step to creating an ecosystem in your yard that offers food and shelter to a diversity of bees, caterpillars, butterflies and birds.
+Explore strategies for transforming your garden for native wildlife in the "Welcome Garden Guide."

-The step-by-step Four Seasons of Wildlife Gardening allows you to start gardening at any point in the year.
+The step-by-step guide "Four Seasons of Wildlife Gardening" allows you to start gardening at any point in the year.
 Just pick your starting season on the wheel and continue clockwise through your first year.
 You’ll find planning advice and seasonal activities that will make your garden thrive.

-Want to find out which native plants are the best choice for your garden?
-Our Planning a Wildlife Garden guide gives an overview of garden types (Woodland, Water and Wildflower) and conditions, along with a list of easy-grow native plants, wildlife connections and other benefits for each type of garden to help you make an informed choice.
+Want to find out which native plants are the best choices for your garden?
+Our "Planning a Wildlife Garden" helps by describing Carolinian Zone garden types (woodland, water and wildflower) and, for each one, listing easy-grow native plants, wildlife that your garden could attract and other benefits your garden will provide.